gyuho/learn/doc/etcd_raft_algorithm/README.md

 - **`term`**: *Raft* divides time into `term`s of arbitrary duration, indexed with consecutive integers.
 Each terms begins with an *election*.
-And if the election ends with no leader (split vote), it creates a new `term`. *Raft* ensures that each `term` has at most one leader in the given `term`.
+And if the election ends with no leader (split vote), it creates a new `term`. *Raft* ensures that each `term` has at most one leader in the given `term`. `Term` index is also used to detect obsolete information.
+Servers always sync with biggest `term` number(index), and any server with stale `term` number reverts back to `follower` state, and any requests from such servers are rejected.

 [↑ top](#etcd-raft-algorithm)
 <br><br><br><br>